A guest post from Alon Eisenberg at Trusted Shops.

 In a survey of 1,000 UK shoppers, three age groups were asked about what makes a website trustworthy:

-As you can see, the most ecommerce savvy group (18-29 year-olds) find customer reviews to be the strongest indicator of trustworthiness.
+The most ecommerce savvy group (18-29 year-olds) find customer reviews to be the strongest indicator of trustworthiness.

 It’s worth mentioning that customer reviews can bring you SEO strength as well.
 When reviewers leave their feedback, they are in essence, adding keyword-packed content to your website (Google loves fresh content).